 - Feeling very tired and weak.

 Can I take NSAIDs if I'm being treated for high blood pressure?

-NSAIDs can raise blood pressure in some people.
-Some people with high blood pressure (hypertension) may have to stop taking NSAIDs, if they notice that their blood pressure increases even if they are taking their blood pressure medications and following their diet.
-If you are taking blood pressure medication, talk to your healthcare provider before taking NSAIDs.
+NSAIDs can cause high blood pressure (hypertension) in some people.
+You may have to stop taking NSAIDs if you notice your blood pressure increases even if you’re taking your blood pressure medications and following your diet.
+Ask your doctor about this before you start taking NSAIDs.